Closing Date: 26th May, 2026

 - Assisting attorneys working in specialized areas with litigation, research and related activities.

-- As assigned by the City Attorney, preparing formal legal opinions on complex matters, in specialized legal areas
+- As assigned by the City Attorney, providing City officers and employees with counsel and advice and preparing formal legal opinions on complex matters, in specialized legal areas

-- Performs other related duties as assigned or requested.
+- Other related duties as assigned or requested.

 What You'll Bring